CassianoDev/sshProxy/README.md

 # sshProxy
-SSH over HTTP Websocket Proxy with SSL SNI Support
+SSH over HTTP Websocket Proxy with SSL SNI Support (up to 20 times faster than Python similar proxy)

 Tunnel for SSH with HTTP Websocket handler.